Lecrapouille/MyMakefile/README.md

 - To force compiling in release mode: `make BUILD_TYPE=release CXX=clang++-6.0 -j8`
 - To force compiling in debug mode: `make BUILD_TYPE=debug CXX=clang++-6.0 -j8`

-#### Emscripten
+#### Emscripten and Emscripten-exa

-To compile your project with [Emscripten](https://emscripten.org) add `emmake` before the `make` command.
+To compile your project with [Emscripten](https://emscripten.org) or with [Emscripten-exa](https://github.com/exaequos), add `emmake` before the `make` command.
 Where `emmake` is a script offered by Emscripten that calls your makefile but set before all environement variables for you.

-For example:
+- For Emscripten:
 ```
 make download-external-libs
 emmake make compile-external-libs